 Events forwarding format.
 Available options are "json" and "kafka".
 Default is "json".

-Events forwarding Kafka topic.
+Events forwarding AMQP exchange.

 Events forwarding URL.